-- Further information about the school's response to specific allegations of abuse against pupils can be located in the relevant . behaviour, anti-bullying, online safety policies. - All staff to maintain a culture of 'it could happen here' and that if inappropriate behaviour is addressed early, this can help prevent abusive/violent behaviour - Victims of abuse will be distressed, which can affect progress in school.
-If the alleged perpetrator is at the same school, this can be made worse - Girls are more likely to be victims, boys more likely to be perpetrators - It could be a group of perpetrators or an individual - Part 5 Should be read alongside DfE's sexual violence and harassment - Staff should keep in mind that some children have additional barriers to disclosing due to vulnerability, disability, gender, ethnicity and/or sexual orientation - Staff should reflect back, using the child's language, when hearing a report - Staff should recognise it may only be the first incident reported, rather than representative of a singular incident and that trauma can impact upon memory, so children may not be able to recall all details or timeline of abuse - (b) What to do if you have concerns - Staff should not wait for a child to make a disclosure, they should act on concerns immediately - Staff may overhear a conversation that suggests a child may have been harmed or behaviour may be an indicator - If the report includes an online element, staff may confiscate devices for evidence to hand to the Police - Staff can ask children outright if they have been harmed and what the nature of the harm was
+- Further information about the school's response to specific allegations of abuse against pupils can be located in the school's behaviour, anti-bullying and online safety policies.
+Further information in relation to the school's approach to "sexting" can be found in the school Online Safety Policy. - All staff to maintain a culture of 'it could happen here' and that if inappropriate behaviour is addressed early, this can help prevent abusive/violent behaviour - Victims of abuse will be distressed, which can affect progress in school.
+If the alleged perpetrator is at the same school, this can be made worse - Girls are more likely to be victims, boys more likely to be perpetrators - It could be a group of perpetrators or an individual - Part 5 Should be read alongside the ISCP's Protocol for Managing Child-on-Child Sexual Abuse, Violence and Harassment - Staff should keep in mind that some children have additional barriers to disclosing due to vulnerability, disability, gender, ethnicity and/or sexual orientation - Staff should reflect back, using the child's language, when hearing a report - Staff should recognise it may only be the first incident reported, rather than representative of a singular incident and that trauma can impact upon memory, so children may not be able to recall all details or timeline of abuse

+What to do if you have concerns

+- Staff should not wait for a child to make a disclosure, they should act on concerns immediately - Staff may overhear a conversation that suggests a child may have been harmed or behaviour may be an indicator - If the report includes an online element, staff may confiscate devices for evidence to hand to the Police - Staff can ask children outright if they have been harmed and what the nature of the harm was